September 20, 2020

-WordPress is one of the most powerful Content Management System to date.
-People love WordPress because it is so easy to use.
+WordPress is one of the most powerful Content Management Systems (CMS) to date.
+People love it because it is so easy to use.
 However, as you begin to dive deeper, you will find out that there are quite a few things to learn about WordPress.

-Moreover, learning WordPress means you can build different kinds of websites.
-With WordPress, you can start an eCommerce site, news portal, online portfolio, discussion forum, and many more.
-There are tons of resources on the Internet but not all of them are credible.
+Moreover, using WordPress means you can build different kinds of websites.
+With it, you can start an eCommerce site, a news portal, a blog, an online portfolio, a discussion forum, and many other sorts.
+There are tons of WordPress resources on the Internet but not all of them are credible.
 That’s why we have created a list of the best resources to learn WordPress.

 Looking for a place to host your WordPress website?
 Get on board with Hostinger and get a massive discount!

 Check out this video tutorial below to learn more about WordPress!

 Now that we have collected a list of topics about WordPress we think you should learn, let’s jump into the list of the best resources to learn WordPress from.

 WordPress Codex is just like the WordPress online manual book.
 Hosted by WordPress.org, it is a trustworthy resource to learn about WordPress for free.
 These pages offer extensive documentation on all issues related to WordPress.
 Therefore, it is suitable for any web, plugin, or theme developer that wants to learn about all the technical things behind WordPress.